Thomas Davies - Actor and Bookseller

 He mouths a sentence as curs mouth a bone

 Soon afterwards he again tried his luck as a bookseller, this time with more success.
 His bookstore was on 8 Russell Street near Covent Garden.
-In 1778 he went bankrupt but was helphed out by Dr. Johnson as well as a performance to his benefit at Drury Lane Theatre.
-In his later years he wrote the popular Life of Garrick (1780) and Dramatic Miscellanies (1785).2
+In 1778 he went bankrupt but was helped out by Dr Johnson as well as a performance to his benefit at Drury Lane Theatre.
+In his later years, he wrote the popular Life of Garrick (1780) and Dramatic Miscellanies (1785).1

 Boswell was introduced to Davies by Samuel Derrick during his 1760 visit to London.
 He visited his bookshop several times during 1762-3.
 On Christmas day, 1762 he met author-publisher Robert Dodsley and author Oliver Goldsmith in his shop.
 It was also in Davies' shop that Boswell met Samuel Johnson for the first time, on May 16, 1763.
-A plague commemorating the event was unveiled on the Grade II listed building (8 Russell Street) in 1984.
-Today it is home to the Café Patisserie Valerie (Link).
+A plaque commemorating the event was unveiled on the Grade II listed building (8 Russell Street) in 1984.
 At some point (in 1989 at least) it was known as Boswell's Coffee House.

-Boswell and Davies stayed friends for the years to come.
+Boswell and Davies stayed friends until the latter's death in 1785.